webuild-consortium/webuild-github-policies/docs/05-licensing-guidelines.md

 **Alternative Options:**
 - **MIT License** - Simpler, less patent protection
-- **BSD 3-Clause** - Similar to MIT, explicit patent clause
+- **BSD 3-Clause** - Similar to MIT
 - **GPL 3.0** - Copyleft, requires derivative works to be open

-**Selection Criteria:**
-- Patent protection needed? → Apache 2.0
-- Maximum simplicity? → MIT
-- Copyleft required? → GPL 3.0
+Use Apache 2.0 for patent protection, MIT for simplicity, or GPL 3.0 when copyleft is required.

 #### 4.2.2 For Documentation

 **Recommended:** Creative Commons Attribution 4.0 (CC BY 4.0)

-**Rationale:**
-- Designed for creative works
+Designed for creative works, allows commercial use with attribution requirement.
-- Allows commercial use
-- Requires attribution
-- Widely recognized

-**Alternative:**
+**Alternatives:**
 - **CC BY-SA 4.0** - Share-alike requirement
 - **CC0** - Public domain dedication